vanya992/RainyDays-CMS-RainyDays/README.md

-# Blissful-Nirvana
+# RainyDays

 ![image](images/logo_lg.png)

-This project is made to inform about different types of yoga.
+This project is an e-commerce website.

 ## Description
-The Blissful Nirvana project aims to inform people that are interested in yoga about many of its different styles.
-It covers enough to inform as well those that know nothing about yoga.
-Images that are displayed should show some of the poses that specific styles include.
+The RainyDays project is an e-commerce site where you can explore and shop rain jackets.
+Ordering section of the products is provided by WooComerce plugin, WordPress.

 ## Built With